siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 If apparently distinct things exist and interact, they are not fundamentally independent substances.
 They are configurations of $u$.
-Interaction is therefore between $u$ and itself.
+Interaction is therefore always only between $u$ and itself.

-In this book, $u$ names that one interacting substance: all that physically exists.[^existence] This single assumption - that something real is present as a nonnegative magnitude across its extent - is the ontological foundation of everything that follows.
-Nothing more primitive is assumed.
+In this book, $u$ names that one interacting substance: all that physically exists.[^existence] This single assumption - that something real is present as a nonnegative magnitude across its extent - is the ontological foundation of all known physics.
+Nothing more primitive is assumed in what follows.

 [^existence]: There cannot, by definition, be another kind of existence if it
     is to interact with the physical.